-Marbles are a favourite toy for children, but they can also be used in a wide range of crafts.
-If you love the swirling colours in glass marbles but aren’t sure how to incorporate them into your décor, then you’ll be excited to learn that the sky is truly the limit.
-Here are five fun and easy ways to add colour, style and texture to your home with marbles and beautiful glass pebbles.
+Marbles are a favorite toy for children, but they can also be used in a wide range of crafts.
+If you love the swirling colors in glass marbles but aren’t sure how to incorporate them into your décor, then you’ll be excited to learn that the sky is truly the limit.
+Here are five fun and easy ways to add color, style, and texture to your home with marbles and beautiful glass pebbles.

 The Fish Tank Substrate